maxboeck/mxb/src/posts/webclerks-conference/2019-11-28-webclerks-conference.md

 Here are some of my personal takeaways from the experience:

 - It really pays off to have a __good tech team__.
-We could not have asked for a better crew, they handled the event flawlessly by themselves.
+We could not have asked for a better crew than [ALC](https://www.eventsolutions.cc/), they handled the event flawlessly by themselves.
 A huge thing to get off your shoulders as an organizer.

 - If you want to livestream an event on youtube, that apparently requires a "brand account".
 These take 24 hours to approve, so it's best to not discover this __the night before the conference__.
 (Thankfully [Joschi](https://twitter.com/jkphl) from a11yclub helped us out there!)